1 Peter 5:8 Be alert and of sober mind. Your enemy the devil prowls around like a roaring lion looking for someone to devour.

 Thinking about our thinking

-As therapists probe our minds with questions they guide us into an increased self awareness.
-They guide us to see things we instinctively avoid seeing.
+As therapists probe our minds with questions they can guide us into an increased self awareness.
+They can guide us to see things we instinctively avoid seeing providing we are willing.
 Meditation is not only about eliminating distractions, but enhancing our self-awareness.
-We are to hold our focus steady upon what ought to be changed within our attitudes and thought.
-Having insight into our ungodly character empowers us to change it.
+We ought to hold our focus steady upon what ought to be changed within our attitudes and thought.
+Having more insight into our ungodly character empowers us to change it provided we understand the solution.
 We cannot change what we do not see.
 We improve our ability to see the thoughts which guide us into action.
-The thoughts we see is called consciousness and thoughts we do not see is referred to as our subconsciousness.
-There will always be unnoticed mental activity within us no matter how self-aware we are, but avoiding meditation and reflection upon our mental activity is, for many of us, a conscious choice to set us up for failure.
+We may be aware of some of our thoughts, but there will always be many thoughts and beliefs beyond our awareness.
+There will always be unnoticed mental activity within us no matter how self-aware we are.
+Avoiding meditation and reflection upon our mental activity is, for many of us, a conscious choice to set us up for failure.
+Our lack of self awareness is avoiding to look at our problems and making corrections.

 Postponing our responsibilities whether they are chores, homework, health maintenance, relationships, or taxes only makes the situation worse.
 We have a spiritual responsibility to increase our understanding of God and ourselves.
 When we neglect it we choose to be spiritually destructive.
 God speaks to us through many people over thousands of years to love him and each other, to live in peace, to work with our hands, to have faith in him and worship him only, but for thousands of years we choose to listen to our limited understanding and follow what appears to be an easier or less painful way of life.
 We believe lies and suffer.